The Lessons of Time

 When you look at market performance over decades rather than just a year or two, you find that while it may contract, it also expands — with the gains often concentrated in a handful of trading days.

-Most importantly, we can help you achieve your goals by providing valuable insight and guidance on how economic issues, legislation, the markets, and specific investment strategies affect your financial plan.
+Most importantly, working with a financial planner can provide you with valuable insight and guidance on how economic issues, legislation, the markets, and specific investment strategies affect your financial plan.

 Amyr Rocha Lima, CFP® is a partner at Holland Hahn & Wills LLP, a financial planning practice based in Kingston upon Thames.
 He specialises in working with successful professionals age 50+ helping them reduce taxes, invest smarter and retire on their terms.